 Choose a section that is the easiest for you to write and finish it first.
 You’ll feel more motivated and prepared for other sections by doing this.
 It’s a proven method in which people that write their resumes this way write resumes of higher quality.
 This also lowers the chances of procrastination because you’ll be more likely to start with an easy section than with a difficult one.

-4. Focus on Your Top Strengths and Skills
+4. Focus on Your Top Skills and Skills

 You’ll need to show them everything you’ve got if you want to land a job.
 You should mention your weaknesses as well but show your strengths and skills with pride!
 Chances are, one of your strengths or skills will line up perfectly with what the firm (or interviewer) is looking for.
 Be consistent and focus on everything positive about you.
 Just don’t brag too much because they won’t like it.
 It’s enough if you simply write everything and add examples on top of that.